 Notes.
 Standard errors clustered at the region level are in parentheses. \: p<0.1; \\: p<0.05; \\\: p<0.01.
 The table reports the OLS and IV estimates of Equation (3.1).
 The dependent variable is sales growth between 1981 and 2009 or between 1982 and 2010.
 The OLS estimates are reported in column 1.
 The IV estimates are reported in columns 2 and 4-8.
-The IV is defined in (3.3).
-Column 3 reports the reduced form estimates. $Chaebol_f$ is a dummy variable that equals 1 if a firm is affiliated with a top 30 Chaebol group. $\triangle Export\ Demand_j \times Port_n$ is the interaction between the port dummies and the changes in the world demand shock defined in (B.2). $\triangle \ln(Import\ Tariff_j) \times Port_n$ is the interaction between changes in input tariffs and the port dummy variable. $\triangle \ln(Input\ Tariff_j) \times Port_n$ is the interaction between changes in input tariffs and the port dummy variable, where the input tariffs are defined in (4.1). $\ln(Sales{ft_0})$ is log of initial sales in 1981 or 1982.
-All specifications include region and sector fixed effects.
-KP-F are the Kleibergen-Paap F-statistics.
+The IVs are defined in (3.7), (3.9). and (3.8).
+Column 3 reports the reduced form estimates.
+In column 4, we control for a complex dummy and tax favors provided for firms located in complexes.
+In column 5, we control for a dummy variable that equals 1 if a firm is affiliated with a top 30 Chaebol group.
+In column 6, we control for the interaction between the port dummies and the changes in the world demand shock defined in (B.2), the interaction between changes in import tariffs and the port dummy variable, and the interaction between changes in input tariffs and the port dummy variable, where the input tariffs are defined in (4.1).
+In column 7, we control for all additional variables.
+All specifications include log of initial sales in 1981 or 1982, and region and sector fixed effects.
+SW-F is the Sanderson-Windmeijer F-statistics.